snowplow/documentation/docs/first-steps/tracking/index.md

 Keep in mind that some of our offerings have limits on the number of events you can send:
 * For Try Snowplow, there is cap of 50 events per second.
 Any events above this cap will be dropped
-* For Open Source, the default setup is sized for around 100 events per second
+* For Community Edition, the default setup is sized for around 100 events per second

 :::